keithnoguchi/do-in-action/README.md

 ## References

-Many thanks to [Yevgeniy (Jim) Brikman] and [Mitchell Anicas] for sharing your [terraform] insights!
-And also, [Brent Salisbury] for the cloud insight through his [Cloud Bandwidth Performance Monitoring] framework.
+Many thanks to [Yevgeniy (Jim) Brikman] and [Mitchell Anicas] for their [terraform] insights!
+And [Brent Salisbury] for his cloud monitoring demonstrated in his [Cloud Bandwidth Performance Monitoring] github repository.

 - [Terraform Up & Running]
 - [How to use Terraform with DO]